-MAKOplasty® Partial Knee Resurfacing is an innovative treatment option for adults living with early to midstage osteoarthritis in the medial (inner), patellofemoral (top), or lateral (outer) compartments of the knee.
-It is powered by the RIO® Robotic Arm Interactive Orthopedic System, which allows for consistently reproducible precision in performing partial knee resurfacing.
+MAKOplasty® Partial Knee Resurfacing and Total Hip Arthroplsty are innovative treatment options for adults living with degenerative joint disease such as osteoarthritis.
+It is powered by the RIO® Robotic Arm Interactive Orthopedic System, which allows for consistently reproducible precision.

 How may MAKOplasty® benefit me?

-The MAKOplasty® Partial Knee Resurfacing procedure is designed to relieve the pain caused by joint degeneration and potentially offers the following benefits:
+The MAKOplasty® procedures are designed to relieve the pain caused by joint degeneration and potentially offers the following benefits:

 How does MAKOplasty® work?

 The RIO® Robotic Arm Interactive Orthopedic System features three dimensional pre-surgical planning.
-During surgery, the RIO® provides the surgeon with real-time feedback to allow for pinpoint precision in joint resurfacing and implant positioning.
-It is this optimal placement that can result in more natural knee motion following surgery.
+During surgery, the RIO® provides the surgeon with real-time feedback to allow for pinpoint precision in implant positioning.
+It is this optimal placement that can result in more natural joint motion following surgery.

 Who would be a good candidate for the MAKOplasty® procedure?